 The 2015 Toyota 4Runner is ranked:

-Some test drivers appreciate the rugged, simple appearance of the 2015 Toyota 4Runner's dashboard has a basic, tough look that appeals to some reviewers and turns off others who find the cabin materials are of poor quality.
+The 2015 Toyota 4Runner's dashboard has a basic, tough look that appeals to some reviewers and turns off others who find the cabin materials are of poor quality.
 Several critics wish the second-row seats were mounted higher, and a few test drivers say the front seats could be more accommodating.
-The optional third row offers adequate space for kids, but is too small for adults to fit comfortably.
+The optional third row is spacious enough for children, critics say, but adults will find it to be too cramped.
 Compared with two-row SUVs, the 4Runner offers a good amount of cargo space, though a number of three-row competitors offer more overall.
 Standard features include a rearview camera, a USB port, Bluetooth and Toyota's Entune infotainment system with a 6.1-inch touch screen.
 A 15-speaker JBL audio system, dual-zone automatic climate control and navigation are optional.
 Several critics comment that Entune has a confusing menu structure and is slow to respond to commands.

 - "Softer crossover SUVs with adventurous sounding names like Ford Explorer, Chevrolet Traverse and Dodge Durango may offer advanced 4-wheel-drive (4WD) systems, but they are not designed to roll over boulders, logs or other immovable objects the way a 4Runner can.
 Its poor fuel economy and a somewhat truck-like ride aside, Toyota's rugged 4Runner SUV can rival its crossover competitors for on-road performance. …" -- Kelley Blue Book